pucheng-tan/WordFlow-wiki/Requirements/Definitions.md

 ## Accuracy
 - The ratio of correct characters typed vs the total number of characters in the challenge:
-- Given t = total characters in challenge, and c = total number of correct characters typed
+- Given t = total characters in the challenge, and c = total number of correct characters typed
    - accuracy = c / t